bcaro/wifilightV2-doc/docs/en_US/tuya.md

 ## Check that the localKey is correct

-In the case of a Tuya / Zigbee gateway, the tests must be done on a device connected to the gateway.
+In the case of a Tuya/Zigbee gateway, the tests must be done on a device connected to the gateway.
 The gateway alone does not return any message.

 1. fill in the localKey without space and without quotes in the Token field of the device (and of the gateway if there is one).
-Check several times: the localKey must be the same for all devices with the same IP address (Tuya / Zigbee devices connected to a gateway or multi-channel devices).
+Check several times: the localKey must be the same for all devices with the same IP address (Tuya/Zigbee devices connected to a gateway or multi-channel devices).
 The plugin uses one of these keys to communicate with the device, so check that they are correct and identical.
 2. deactivate in wifilightV2 all the peripherals except the one to be tested (keep only one channel in case of multi-channel peripheral), the goal is not to mix all the peripherals.
 3.clear logs
 4.Use either the buttons on the physical device or the Smartlife app to change the status of the device.